bryandugan/bryan-dugan/content/posts/Books I Love on Design, Development and Bettering yourself/Books I Love on Design, Development and Bettering yourself.md

 date: 2020-05-15
 author: bryan-dugan
 cover: ./books-on-design-development-and-bettering-yourself.png
-tags: ['books', 'self help', 'design', 'development']
+tags: ["books", "self help", "design", "development"]
 ---

 I enjoy reading a wide variety of books to better myself.
 Below is a list of books I love and keep a copy of on my bookshelf at all times to go back and reference.